najamelan/ws_stream_tungstenite/README.md

 This crate provides AsyncRead/Write over _tokio-tungstenite_ websockets.
 It mainly enables working with rust wasm code and communicating over a framed stream of bytes.
 This crate provides the functionality for non-WASM targets (eg. server side).
 There is a WASM version [available here](https://crates.io/crates/ws_stream_wasm) for the client side.

 There are currently 2 versions of the AsyncRead/Write traits.
 The _futures-rs_ version and the _tokio_ version.
-This crate implements the futures version only for now.
+This crate implements the _futures-rs_ version only for now.
 We will see how the ecosystem evolves and adapt.
 This means you can frame your connection with the [`futures-codec`](https://crates.io/crates/futures_codec) crate.
 You can send arbitrary rust structs using [`futures_cbor_codec`](https://crates.io/crates/futures_cbor_codec).
 Know that the interface of _futures-codec_ is identical to the _tokio-codec_ one, so converting a codec is trivial.

 You might wonder, why not just serialize your struct and send it in websocket messages.
 First of all, on wasm there wasn't a convenient websocket rust crate before I released _ws_stream_wasm_, even without AsyncRead/Write.
 Next, this allows you to keep your code generic by just taking AsyncRead/Write instead of adapting it to a specific protocol like websockets, which is especially useful in library crates.

 Currently _tokio-tungstenite_ is still on futures 0.1, so frequent changes are expected in the upcoming months and this will remain in alpha until the ecosystem stabelizes somewhat.

-_ws_stream_tungstenite_ works on top of _tokio-tungstenite_, so you will have to use the API from _tokio-tungstenite_ to setup your connection and pass the `WebSocketStream` to `WsStream`.
+_ws_stream_tungstenite_ works on top of _tokio-tungstenite_, so you will have to use the API from _tokio-tungstenite_ to setup your connection and pass the [`WebSocketStream`](tokio_tungstenite::WebSocketStream) to [`WsStream`].

 ## Table of Contents